PapenfussLab/Jocelyn_tools/README.md

 mouse_microbiome_ASV.sh: mouse microbiome pipeline for making OTU table, as at Nov 2017.
 A blend of QIIME, Usearch and Vsearch tools

+CNVheatmaps.R: reads an inferCNV object and converts to tibbles in order to re-arrange the plot.
+March 2020